Privacy policy

 video streaming service. https://policies.google.com/technologies/types

-When you first connect to the "publisher's" website, a banner briefly presenting information on the deposit of cookies and similar technologies appears at the top or bottom of your screen.
-This banner warns you that by continuing your navigation on the "publisher's" website (by scrolling, by clicking on various elements of the site or by loading a new page for example), you accept the deposit of cookies on your terminal.
+When you first connect to the "publisher's" website, a banner briefly presenting information relating to the deposit of cookies and similar technologies appears at the top or bottom of your screen.
+This banner warns you that by continuing to browse the "publisher's" website (by scrolling, clicking on various elements of the site or loading a new page, for example), you are accepting the deposit of cookies on your terminal.
 You are also deemed to have given your consent to the deposit of cookies by clicking on the "OK, accept all" icon to the right of the banner at the top or bottom of your screen.

 5.4.1 Cookies exempt from consent

-In accordance with the recommendations of the Commission Nationale de l'Informatique et des Libertés (Cnil), certain cookies are exempt from the prior collection of your consent insofar as they are strictly
+In accordance with the recommendations of the Commission Nationale de l'Informatique et des Libertés (CNIL), certain cookies do not require your prior consent if they are strictly

-necessary for the operation of the website or for the sole purpose of enabling or facilitating electronic communication.
-These include session identifier cookies, authentication cookies, load balancing session cookies and cookies for personalising your interface.
+are necessary for the operation of the website or have the sole purpose of enabling or facilitating electronic communication.
+These include session identifier cookies, authentication cookies, load balancing session cookies and cookies used to personalise your interface.
 These cookies are fully subject to this policy insofar as they are issued and managed by the "publisher".

 5.4.2 Cookies requiring your prior consent

-This requirement concerns cookies issued by third parties and which are qualified as "persistent" in that they remain on your terminal until they are deleted or expire.
+This requirement applies to cookies issued by third parties and described as "persistent" in that they remain on your terminal until they are deleted or expire.

-The audience measurement cookies establish statistics concerning the frequentation and use of various elements of the website (such as the content/pages you have visited).
+Audience measurement cookies compile statistics on visitor numbers and the use of various elements of the website (such as the content/pages you have visited).
 This data helps to improve the ergonomics of the "publisher's" website.

-Tracers are intended to be kept on the Internet user's computer for a period of up to 13 months.
-This data is kept in secure conditions, using current technical means, in compliance with the provisions of the General Data Protection Regulation and the national legislation in force.
+Tracers are intended to be stored on the Internet user's computer for a period of up to 13 months.
+This data is stored in secure conditions, using current technical means, in compliance with the provisions of the General Data Protection Regulation and national legislation in force.

-5.6.1 Right to object to the use of tracers
+5.6.1 Right to object to the use of cookies

-You can accept or decline the placement of cookies at any time.
+You can accept or refuse cookies at any time.

-The Internet user may delete or deactivate the use of cookies whenever he/she wishes by modifying the parameters of his/her browser or by using the parameter setting interface proposed by the Site and available at the first connection at the top or bottom of the home page, by clicking on the "Personalise" icon to the right of the banner.
+Internet users may delete or deactivate the use of cookies whenever they wish by modifying their browser settings or by using the settings interface offered by the Site and available on first connection at the top or bottom of the home page, by clicking on the "Customise" icon to the right of the banner.
 It is possible to consult the Site without cookies.
 Certain additional functions of the Site may

-However, it may not work if the Internet user has deactivated the use of trackers, such as navigation indicators, interactive maps and video streaming.
+however, may not function if the Internet User has deactivated the use of trackers, such as navigation indicators, interactive maps and video streaming.

 5.6.2 Settings

-For more information on cookie management tools, you can consult the dedicated page on the Cnil website.
+For more information about cookie management tools, please consult the dedicated page on the Cnil website.

 5.6.2.1 Browser settings

 Each Internet browser has its own cookie management settings.
-The Internet user can configure his browser software so that cookies are rejected, either systematically or according to their sender.
-The Internet user can also configure his browser software so that his acceptance or refusal of cookies is proposed from time to time, before a cookie is likely to be recorded on his terminal.
+Internet users can configure their browser software so that cookies are rejected either systematically or depending on the sender.
+Internet users can also configure their browser software so that they are asked to accept or reject cookies from time to time, before a cookie is likely to be stored on their terminal.

 For Internet Explorer ;